wildfly-extras/creaper/README.md

 that is, if an exception happens, the server is in an unknown state and the only reasonable action is aborting everything and reporting a major fail.

-#### HTTP transport

-If you want to use HTTP transport for executing operation (`.protocol(ManagementProtocol.HTTP)`), you need to provide Apache HttpComponents Client 4 by yourself.
-Please notice that `reload` operation through HTTP transport may fail with WildFly 10.0.0.

 ### Offline

 The API closely resembles the online counterpart.
 "Connecting" to an offline